 We recognize that residency can be a stressful time with many competing interests and new responsibilities.
-In addition to the full time presence of the Program Director, Associate Program Directors, and Program Coordinators, we offer support during residency in the form of staff mentors, a resident big sibling program, and professional support when needed.
-Help with forms, reimbursement and other paperwork are provided by the Residency Assistant.
+In addition to the full time presence of the Program Director, Associate Program Directors, and Program Coordinators, we offer support during residency in the form of faculty mentors, a resident big sibling program, and professional support when needed.

 Please carefully consider our program and see if it is the right fit for you.
 Wherever you train, we wish you every success in this most exciting and fulfilling field!